innerdaze/Object._watch/README.md

 Object property watching using ECMAScript 5

-Object.prototype.watch is a provided method in Gekko and it's awesome.
+Object.prototype.watch is a coming feature of ECMAScript 6.

-But why not spread the love?
+But why wait?

-If your browser supports Object.defineProperty (it definitely should) then you can have Object.watch too =]

-_Will not work in IE8 or lower._

-Currently minifies to 1.157kb

 ##How to Use